All » Google Meet » Google Meet vs Zoom: An In-Depth Comparison

 Google Meet

-As is the case with audio, Meet’s video options are simple.
+As is the case with audio, Meet’s video options are straightforward.

-Update: on October 30th, 2020 Google announced that it had added the ability to replace the background with an image.
+Since the original release of Meet, Google added the ability to replace the background with an image.

 Desktop sharing